'Microsoft Surface Laptop 4 to include Intel, AMD options'

-San Francisco, March 9 (IANS) Microsoft's upcoming laptop -- Surface Laptop 4 -- will reportedly feature both Intel and AMD options.
+San Francisco: Microsoft's upcoming laptop -- Surface Laptop 4 -- will reportedly feature both Intel and AMD options.

 The AMD models will include chips from the Ryzen 4000 mobile series, including the Ryzen 5 4680U and the Ryzen 7 4980U.